alexpetralia/mbta_django/README.md

 **1. Ensure your Ubuntu distribution is up-to-date**

-`sudo apt-get update && sudo apt-get dist-upgrate`
+`sudo apt-get update && sudo apt-get dist-upgrade`

 **2. Clone the repository**